telosnetwork/telos-docs/docs/learn/crosschain_guide/delphi-oracle-bridge.md

 The method we use is similar to Chainlink's Direct funding method.
 You must directly fund consuming contracts with TLOS tokens before they request datapoints.

-The `callback_gas` variable contains the gas units you estimate will be needed to call your `receiveDatapoints()` callback function in your own smart contract (ie: 50000).
+The `callback_gas` variable contains the maximum gas units you estimate will be needed to call your `receiveDatapoints()` callback function in your own smart contract (ie: 50000).
 This is the maximum amount of gas that will be spent by the bridge when calling your contract.

 ### Note on transaction costs.

-Because the consuming contract directly pays the TLOS for the request, the cost is calculated during the request and not during the callback when the randomness is fulfilled.
+Because the consuming contract directly pays the TLOS for the request, the cost is calculated during the request and not during the callback when the request is fulfilled.
 Test your callback function to learn how to correctly estimate the callback gas limit.

 You can query the TLOS value to pass in your `request()` function call by calling the `calculateRequestPrice(uint callback_gas)` public function.